 Sometimes remarked upon as France and England.
 Both have Barbarian/Germanic origins for their cultures, with massive amounts of immigration.
 Both have had periods of complete military dominance.
+Both at one point had Normans in its landmass.
 Both have seen their countries invaded and desolated, be it the Romans or the Nazis, and their languages have evolved so closely that words such as 'regard' and 'W.C' mean exactly the same thing.
 It's almost as if the two countries are so similar as to be defensive of each other to outsiders...

 France doesn't have "Barbarian/Germanic origins for [its] culture", since it's Romance.
 The first historian who actually emitted the hypothesis that the first Franks might have been Germanic instead of Trojan got thrown into the Bastille for insult to the Crown.
 The invasion by Franks (mostly under Clovis around 500) and that of William (1066) are comparable in certain respects, but they wildly differ regarding the cultural impact of the invaders (on one side romanized Germanics invading Romans, that is invaders being aware of their alleged cultural inferiority and integrating virtually immediately ; on the other Gallicized Viking herding French troops invading Germanics, you know how it went).
 It should be noted that France actually never undergone a massive amount of immigration between the Neolithic and the 20th century.
 Not even Britain, even though Angles drove out something like 100k/200k Britons.